-Sometime between 1899 and 1903, Harrison Gray Otis and his son-in-law successor, Harry Chandler, led successful efforts at buying up cheap land on the northern outskirts of Los Angeles in the San Fernando Valley.
+Sometime between 1899 and 1903, Harrison Gray Otis and his son-in-law successor, Harry Chandler, led successful efforts to buy cheap land on the northern outskirts of Los Angeles in the San Fernando Valley.
 At the same time, they enlisted the help of William Mulholland, Chief of the Los Angeles Water Department, and J.B.
 Lippencott, of the United States Reclamation Service.
 Lippencott performed water surveys in the Owens Valley for the Service while secretly receiving a salary from the City of Los Angeles.
 He succeeded in persuading Owens Valley farmers and mutual water companies to pool their interests and surrender the water rights to 200,000 acres of land to Fred Eden, Lippencott’s agent and a former mayor of Los Angeles.

 Eden then resigned from the Reclamation Service, took a job with the Los Angeles Water Department as an assistant to Mulholland, and turned over the Reclamation Service maps, field surveys, and stream measurements to the city.
 Those studies served as the basis for designing the longest aqueduct in the world.